 Does ILM have a CMDA offer?

 ILM is ideally placed to support delivery of the Chartered Manager Degree Apprenticeship.
 We work with a wide range of universities and other higher education institutions to map their delivery to ILM qualifications from Levels 4 to 6.
 In addition, we are in the process of developing a new, bespoke CMDA qualification which is due to launch later this year.
 The CMDA standard has now been approved for delivery, and we are in the process of confirming our EPA offer.
-We will share further details of this in June.
+We will share further details of this soon.

-Find out more about ILM's Management Apprenticeship qualifications
+Find out more about ILM's Management Apprenticeship Qualifications

 Can we spend the apprenticeship funding (including the levy) on learning resources?